marceloslacerda/glpilib2/README.rst

         user_api_token,
     )

-    # Session initialization is necessary for calling any other method
+    # Session initialization is necessary for calling any other method.
     handler.init_session()

-    # From here out, use the various methods of RequestHandler to access the API, such as
+    # From here out, use the various methods of RequestHandler to access
+    # the API, such as:

-    ticket = handler.get_item("Ticket", 1) # Get the ticket with id = 1
+    # Get the ticket with id = 1
+    ticket = handler.get_item("Ticket", 1)
-    handler.delete_items("Software", [6]) # Delete the software with id = 6
+    # Delete the software with id = 6
+    handler.delete_items("Software", [6])

-    # After you are done using the API you can kill the session to free up server resources
+    # After you are done using the API you can kill the session to free
+    # up server resources.
     handler.kill_session()

-    # Alternatively you can use a context manager syntax to initialize the handler
+    # Alternatively you can use a context manager syntax to initialize
+    # the handler.
     with RequestHandler(
         host_url,
         app_token,
         user_api_token,
     ) as handler:
-        # If you want to search for items it's important to get the `field id` for the item type
+        # If you want to search for items it's important to get the
-        # To do that you can use the get_search_options() method
+        # "field id" for the item type.
+To do that you can use the
+        # get_search_options() method:
+        handler.get_search_options("Monitor")
-        handler.get_search_options("Monitor") # Returns a dict with all Monitor fields and their respective id monitors = self.handler.search_items(
+        # Returns a dict with all Monitor fields and their respective id

+        # Once you know what fields to use and their respective types
+        # you can use the search_items() method to look for the items
+        # you want:
+        monitors = self.handler.search_items(
             "Monitor",
             filters=[
                 {"field": 5, "searchtype": "equals", "value": 1},
             ],
+        )
-        ) # Returns monitors that have a field 5 (Serial Number) equal to 1
+        # Returns all monitors that have a field 5 (Serial Number)
+        # equal to 1.

-    # Check the API documentation for more information on what other methods are available
+    # Check the API documentation for more information on what
-    # and details about their parameters
+    # other methods are available, details about their parameters
+    # and examples of usage.

 Wondering how to fill those variables called ``host_url``, ``app_token`` or ``user_api_token``?
 Read along!